hapax/hapax.github.io/assets/visual-qft.md

 constraints on our visual cortices.
 To do this, we adapted a familiar grade-school method which (secretly) encodes infinite-dimensional vectors, namely graphs on the Cartesian plane.
-For a finite-dimensional vector, we drew a chain of points, the equivalent of the parameterized curve on the complex plane, and then joined the endpoints to obtain a marked directed polygon.
+For a finite-dimensional complex vector, we drew a chain of points on the complex plane, and then joined the endpoints to obtain a marked directed polygon.

 <figure>